Skip to main content

 • All users see the same evolving world state.

-Collaborative experiences
+Collaborative Experiences

 Some applications may choose to allow multiple users to send prompts or events to a shared world.
 This behavior is not enforced by the Broadcast API, but can be implemented by the client application using a custom orchestration layer.
 In these setups: